beginning of content

 What are the risk factors for high blood pressure during pregnancy?

-Anyone can develop high blood pressure during pregnancy, but you are at increased risk if:
+Anyone can develop high blood pressure during pregnancy, but you are at increased risk if you:

 Can high blood pressure affect my baby?

-To reduce the chance of complications, it’s important that high blood pressure is identified early and treated.
+To reduce the chance of complications, it's important that high blood pressure is noticed and treated early.

 How does high blood pressure in pregnancy affect me?